 |Megabytes||Variable Cost||Fixed Cost||Total Cost|

-Mixed costs are common in a corporation, since many departments involve a certain amount of baseline fixed costs in order to support any activities at all, and also incur variable costs to provide varying quantities of services above the baseline level of support.
+Mixed costs are common in a corporation, since many departments require a certain amount of baseline fixed costs in order to support any activities at all, and also incur variable costs to provide varying quantities of services above the baseline level of support.
 Thus, the cost structure of an entire department can be said to be a mixed cost.
 This is also a key concern when developing budgets, since some mixed costs will vary only partially with expected activity levels, and so must be properly accounted for in the budget.

 The best way to deal with mixed costs in a budget is to use a formula in place of a single number for a mixed cost, with the cost automatically varying based on a designated activity level (such as sales).
 This approach is more complicated, but yields budget figures that are more likely to match actual results.